-Rent Assistance is payable from the date the student or Australian Apprentice becomes qualified for Rent Assistance, provided s/he is otherwise eligible for Living Allowance.
+Rent Assistance is payable from the date the student or Australian Apprentice becomes qualified for Rent Assistance, provided they are otherwise eligible for Living Allowance.

 The entitlement period for Rent Assistance is the same as the entitlement period for Living Allowance as set out in Chapter 73.